SmarterApp/AP_IMRT_ItemSearchService/docs/Filters.md

 ## Keywords Filter

 The **Keywords Filter** allows for filtering items by its keyword content.
-The content is culled from various sections depending on the item type.
-For example, for Short Answer items, the content comes the Prompt/Stem and the Spanish Prompt/Stem.
-When a keywords filter is applied, keywordSection field in the results will be populated with the name of the section where the first match was found.
+The content is culled from various sections depending on the item type which can be found on the [Keyword Fields](https://github.com/SmarterApp/AP_IMRT_ItemSearchService/blob/feature/keywordDocumentation/docs/imrt_search_fields.md#keyword-fields) page.
+When a keywords filter is applied, keywordSection field inthe results will be populated with the name of the section where the first match was found.

-**Keywords Filter Fields**
+### Keywords Filter Fields

 | Field | Description | Type | Required |
 | -------- | ----------- |---- | -------- |